coreos/docs/launching-containers/building/getting-started-with-docker/index.md

 weight: 5
 ---

-# Getting Started with docker
+# Getting Started with Docker

 Docker is an open-source project that makes creating and managing Linux containers really easy.
 Containers are like extremely lightweight VMs – they allow code to run in isolation from other containers but safely share the machine’s resources, all without the overhead of a hypervisor.